Skip to main content

 Plenty of firms now claim "AI-augmented" delivery.
 Most are bolted-on, not architectural.
 The two failure modes above are how you tell the difference:

-The dual-engine model is a structural choice about which work belongs to which engine — and the discipline to hold the line every engagement.
+The model is a structural choice about which work belongs to people and which belongs to systems — and the discipline to hold the line every engagement.

 That's it.
 There's no AI mystique here.
 Just two systems doing what they're each best at, with a deliberate handoff between them.
 The reason it produces a different result is that we treat the boundary seriously.